yusinto/ld-vue/README.md

 ## API
 ### withFlagProvider({clientSideId, user, options})
-This is a mixin which accepts a config object with the above properties. `clientSideId` is mandatory.
+This is a function which accepts a config object with the above properties.
+Only `clientSideId` is mandatory.
+Returns a mixin which a Vue instance can use like a normal mixin.
+Use this mixin in your root App.vue instance to initialise ld-vue.

-For example:
+Example usage with class components:

 ```js
 <script>